Spoiler alert: I finished it 🙂

 Answer?
 With band-aids and Extra Strength Tylenol.

-When I reached the bike dismount line, I ripped off my cleats and ran to T2 in my socks.
-Really, just taking the damn cleat off made my toe feel better.
+When I reached the bike dismount line, I ripped off my shoes and ran to T2 in my socks.
+Really, just taking the damn shoe off made my toe feel better.

 The run was slow, which I’d anticipated given my year of injuries.
 And my Garmin died partway through, which I’d hoped wouldn’t happen but sort of thought it would.

 But a few things happened that I didn’t expect.
 First, I discovered how important it is to make friends on the run with someone who’s going at your pace.
 That was a game-changer.
 For the first 20km or so, I ran/walked with Andy, a guy from Fernie.
 We stopped and started at different times but would chat whenever we caught up with each other.
 It made the time pass nicely.

 When my watch died, I was concerned that my pace would suffer.
 In fact, without the watch I ended up running far more than walking.
 It was better not to have it.

 By the time I reached the 32km mark, I’d lost Andy and had made friends with a guy from Seattle named Scott.
 He saw the 32km sign and said, “That’s a 10k.
 It’s a training run.
 We can do that.”
 And I thought, hell yeah.
 That last 10km was the fastest of my marathon by far.
 We ran it out together, stopping only at the aid stations, and we finished strong.